CodeForPittsburgh/law-reading-robot-data/README.md

 # Law Reading Robot: Data

-Runs the ETL layer that extracts relevant information from RSS feeds and GPT4 API Houses supabase configuration, database schemas, and server functions
+Runs the ETL layer that extracts relevant information from RSS feeds, summarizes text using GPT4, and uploads data to a supabase instance

+Houses supabase configuration, database schemas, and server functions

 ## Getting Started